JackTheDrunkenResearcher/University-of-Piraeus-Dept-of-Banking-and-Finance-Courses/README.md

 This repository contains information and material for the course "Introduction to Machine Learning".

 # Main topics of the course:
-What is Learning?
+i) What is Learning?

-Introduction to Regression.
+ii) Introduction to Regression.

-introduction to Classification.
+iii) introduction to Classification.

-A biref view of widespread Machine Learning Algorithms.
+iv) A biref view of widespread Machine Learning Algorithms.

-An applied Regression approach to Exchange Rate Forecasting.
+v) An applied Regression approach to Exchange Rate Forecasting.

 # For material dm in LinkedIn:
 www.linkedin.com/in/iakovoschristoszarkadis